artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

   <install-ansible>`.
 * :ref:`Manual install of OS packages on CentOS/Red Hat <install-pkg-centos>`

-:ref:`Manual install of OS packages on Ubuntu (16.04 and 18.04) <install-pkg-ubuntu>` is documented but not officially supported.
+Note that :ref:`manual install of OS packages on Ubuntu (16.04 and 18.04)
+<install-pkg-ubuntu>` is documented but not officially supported.

 Installing Archivematica using :ref:`Docker <development>` is not officially supported for production deployments.
 However, it is the preferred development